DylanJRogers0/morning-briefing/prompt.md

 # Morning Briefing — [Date]

 ## Today's Calendar
 All events with times in Eastern Time.
+IMPORTANT: First call list_calendars to get every calendar ID, then call list_events for each calendar ID for today's date.
+Combine results from all calendars.

 ## 1. LEADING STORIES (6 stories)
 Top stories at the intersection of AI, technology, and geopolitics.
 For each: one-sentence overview, then a "Why it matters" line for a senior policy or investment decision-maker.
 Geographic and sector diversity required.